Iraq Levies: Medal for Long Service and Good Conduct

-Over 300 Medals for Long Service and Good Conduct awarded for over fifteen years service in the Assyrian Levies.
+Over 300 Medals for Long Service and Good Conduct awarded for over 15 years' service in the Levies.

 King George Medal with Clasp

-Dozens of King George Medals with Clasp were awarded in 1922 for operations in Rawanduz in Northern Iraq.
+Dozens of King George Medals with Clasp were awarded in 1922 for operations in Rawanduz, in northern Iraq.

 General Service Medal with Iraq Clasp

 The General Service Medal for Iraq was established in 1924 and was awarded to the Levies by King Faisal I for operations in Iraq between 1924 and 1936.

-World War Two Medals
+Second World War Medals

-Three different World War Two Medals were awarded to members of the Iraq Levies.
+Three different Second World War medals were awarded to members of the Iraq Levies.